 performing the most important actions inside a product: viewing the store, completing the tutorial;

-time before making the first payment and so on.
+time before making the first purchase, and so on.

 This is necessary for making sure that the acquisition channel is effective enough and for estimating the fact and timing of its pay back.

-It is notable that it is better to use cohort analysis when comparing different acquisition channels.
-This method allows you to compare campaigns launched at random periods of time that have various timelines.
+It is worth mentioning, that it is better to use cohort analysis when comparing different acquisition channels.
+This method allows you to compare campaigns launched at random periods of time that have various timeframes.

 By the way, the percentage composition of the incoming traffic should also be calculated.
 It shows percentage ratings of both organic and paid installs.

-If the first group makes up a small percentage, and the audience increases mainly due to paid users, you should make sure that the paid traffic has high-quality, brings more money and pays off quickly.
+If the first group makes up a small percentage, and the audience increases mainly due to paid users, you should make sure that the paid traffic has high quality, brings more money and pays back quickly.
 Otherwise, this situation is quite risky for the product since it completely depends on the paid acquisition, and won’t be able to grow and generate revenue without assistance.

-In addition to the installs source, some other segmentation options can be used when analyzing downloads.
+In addition to the source of installs, some other segmentation options can be used when analyzing downloads.
 It is possible to evaluate user metrics by country, device, gender, age, and so on.
-Typically, users from various segments behave differently inside the product, and their financial metrics may also vary.
+Typically, users from various segments behave inside the product differently, and their financial metrics may also vary.

 Though the download index may seem quite simple, it can be examined in depth.
 You need to apply segmentation by separating these installs sources and observing the following behavior of the users interacting with the product.
 Such detailed analysis allows you to monitor and improve the traffic quality and affect the app revenue directly.